 The following year marked another important milestone for Haunted Overload.
 In 2015, Haunted Overload secured the top spot as the #1 ranked Scariest Haunted Attraction in America, according to Hauntworld.com.
 Patrons from over 30 countries around the world came to visit and experience the Ultimate Halloween Experience!

 In June of 2019, Torey Roderick Performance Horses had moved into the Equestrian center at the farm and began seeing clients immediately.
 Later that year, both the Oyster River High School and Middle School began hosting their home Cross Country meets at the farm.
 DeMeritt Hill Farm is proud the be the home of Oyster River Cross Country!

-The world changed in 2020 with the arrival of Covid 19 and new restrictions and guidelines that were put into place.
+The world changed in 2020 with the arrival of Covid 19.
+New restrictions and guidelines were immediately put into place throughout the farm.
 For the first time in the history of the farm, the farm store building was closed to the public and all retail operations were moved outdoors.
 A new tented area was constructed directly in front of the existing store to help keep patrons and employees safe while shopping outdoors.
-In response the the growing demand of non-contact shopping, a new online store was also developed.
+In response to the growing demand of non-contact shopping, a new online store was also developed.
 Offerings included both curbside pickup as well as shipping throughout the world.

-2020 saw the development of new partnerships with various local CSA’s to help distribute farm produce to consumers throughout New England.
-The year also brought about a new partnership with Haunted Overload and Stripe Nine Brewery to help create the new seasonal ‘Haunted Overload Pumpkin Ale’.
-This new ale is created with pumpkins picked directly from the fields of our farm.
+2020 also saw the development of new partnerships with various local CSA’s to help distribute farm produce to consumers throughout New England.
+The year brought about a new partnership with Haunted Overload and Stripe Nine Brewery to help create the new seasonal ‘Haunted Overload Pumpkin Ale’.
+This new ale is created with pumpkins picked directly from the fields of the farm.